AsemDevs/MoreTrading-Website/README.md

 - Total Width is 1920px
 - The Container width is 1536px
 - The container screen percentage is 80% of the view port.
+- The container screen percentage is 90% of the view port in mobile.

 ## must-haves installed plugins and extensions